pmirau/lib--react-form/README_BUILD.md

 In NextJS fe. this is done as `import '@pmirau/<package-name>/dist/main.css` in `_app.js`.

 Try to develop the library with dynamic css:
 Use css variables to make the library customizable.
-In the library you can use a `src/styles/_variables.scss` which all components will rely on by `@use '<relative-path-to>/styles/variables';`.
+Create a `src/styles/_variables.scss` with scss variables, which all components will rely on
+(by `@use '<relative-path-to>/styles/variables';`).

-in `_variables.css` use _CSS custom properties_, which can be overridden by the library consumer.
+Based on the scss variables, create _CSS custom properties_ in `src/styles/globals.css`, with all dynamic variables, which should be overridable by the library consumer. (`globals.css` only defines _CSS custom properties_.
+Nothing more.)

+Finally, import `src/styles/globals.css` in `src/index.ts`, to include them into webpack.
+Simply insert `import './styles/globals.css'`.

 To override in the library consumer, use following pattern:
 1. Import the css-file **once** globally (fe. in `_app.js` in NextJS)